Abhishek-Hinduja/kimo_Backend_learn/readme.md

 ### What are url paramater and how to access url parameters?
 ## Url parameter are present in the url and can be accessed using req.param.(id)

+### What is Mongoose?
+## Mongoose is an open Source library.
+It is a object modelling tool for mongodb it helps to connect node with mongodb.
+We will create models to define how the data will be store there

+### What is Schema?
+## It is like Creating the blueprint for the data to be stored